 For example, a feature on a car might be power steering, the attribute is power steering makes the car easy to handle and the benefit to the customer is power steering makes it easier to drive.

-A feature on a car is air conditioning, the attribute is it keeps the car at the right temperate and the benefit is air conditioning keeps the customer’s body comfortable.
+A feature on a car is air conditioning, the attribute is it keeps the car at the right temperature and the benefit is air conditioning keeps the customer’s body comfortable.

 If you haven’t already, try doing this exercise for all of your products and services.
 You can then highlight the customer benefits in your marketing promotions.

 Constantly evaluate your pricing.
 Look at your business environment, are the prices still appropriate?
 Sometimes you will need to lower them, other times it might be appropriate to increase your prices.

 You may find that a certain service or product is not generating enough profit relative to the effort going in to producing it.
 By raising your prices you may loose some customers but the remaining customers will be suitably profitable.